genta-bahana-nagari/useless-facts-club/README.md

 ## 🌐 Deployment

-This project is optimized for Vercel:
+This project is optimized for any kind of deployment:

+### Vercel
 - Push to GitHub
 - Import into Vercel
 - Add your environment variable DATABASE_URL
 - Deploy and enjoy!

+### Docker (VPS Hosting recomended)
+- Push to GitHub
+- Import into your VPS hosting
+- Add your environment variable DATABASE_URL
+- Deploy with docker-compose command and enjoy!

+> Dockerfile and docker-compose.yml is provided for example

 ---